pnp/pnpjs/docs/contributing/extending-the-library.md

 ### Web Request Method

-A second exampe is a method that performs a request.
+A second example is a method that performs a request.
 Here we use the _Item recycle method as an example:

 ```ts
 /**